Home » Lifestyle » Meet the Creatives: Abbi Kirsten Collections

 A Day in the Life of Paper Flower Artist Abbi Kirsten

 An overgrown paper flower garden bursting with bright creative colors.
-A hue of rainbow flowers fit for a unicorn’s party in summertime.
+A hue of rainbow flowers fit for a unicorn’s party in the summertime.
 Quintessential paper flower art blossoming with bouquets of white gardenias.
-The classic beauty of the rose captured in a larger then life size.
+The classic beauty of the rose is captured in a larger than life size.
 No matter your favorite flower, paper artist Abbi Kirsten’s dreamy flowers are packed full of creative color.

-It is quite fitting that Abbi started a online DIY template shop still known as Catching Colorflies Designs in 2013, which focuses on capturing color creatively through her paper flower art.
-Since then, her brand has blossomed into Abbi Kirsten Collections; a blog that shares numerous paper crafts, tutorials and templates that anyone can create from themselves.
+It is quite fitting that Abbi started an online DIY template shop still known as Catching Colorflies Designs in 2013, which focuses on capturing color creatively through her paper flower art.
+Since then, her brand has blossomed into Abbi Kirsten Collections; a blog that shares numerous paper crafts, tutorials, and templates that anyone can create from themselves.

 A Creative Calling